nickgrasley/Tasmanian_GPU.jl/README.md

 in the pre-compiled Julia binaries.
 Instead, you have to manually install the [original Tasmanian C++ package](https://github.com/ORNL/TASMANIAN/) from source.
 The repo provides [instructions](https://github.com/ORNL/TASMANIAN/blob/master/Doxygen/Installation.md) to CMake from source.
-I also include my options in CMake as a reference.
+I also include my options in CMake as a reference in [examples](examples/cmake_example.sh).

 Currently, only CUDA GPU acceleration is implemented.